Rise of Flight: The First Great Air War: Development

 Rise of Flight premiered at Games Convention 2008 in Leipzig, and at CIS Igromir 2008.
 Closed beta testing of the game began in April 2008.
 On May 7, 2009, Rise of Flight was officially released in Russia with Russian publisher ND Games.
 In the US, Rise of Flight: The First Great Air War was premiered at the 2009 E3 and was officially released on June 25, 2009 in the US by its publisher 777 Studios.
 Aerosoft gained publishing rights in Europe, with the game also being offered for download from Direct2Drive.
 In June 2010, 777 Studios acquired the rights to the Rise of Flight brand.

 In 2017, IL-2 Sturmovik: Flying Circus, the spiritual successor of Rise of Flight, was announced by 1C Game Studios, a studio which emerged from a partnership with 777 studios.
-The first volume was released in 2019 and two additional volumes are currently under development.
+The first volume was released in 2019.
+Two additional volumes have been released since and one more volume is currently under development.

 Reception

+Accolades

+Rise of Flight: The First Great Air War won the award for "Judges' Choice" at Intel Level Up 2009.